Isu Elihle Journalist Awards 2019 Rules & Guidelines:

 - The judges reserve the right to transfer entries for consideration in other categories at their discretion, for instance the new Isu Elihle Mandy Rossouw Accountability Category.

 - The judges’ decision is final and no correspondence will be entered into.

-- Should MMA require the the top three finalists to travel as part of the Awards or related activities, sufficient notice will be given however, each finalist will be required to arrange for their visas and any other documentation required for travel and forward the bill to MMA who will cover the cost.
+- Should MMA require the top six finalists to travel as part of the Awards or related activities, sufficient notice will be given, however each finalist will be required to arrange for their visas and any other documentation required for travel.
+MMA will cover for travel and accommodation costs.

 - Finalists will be expected to be available for the duration of the programme and participate fully in the calendar of events that are expected to take place on those dates as indicated under the Isu Elihle Awards Timeline.

-- The top three finalists along with their respective editors must commit in writing that they will publish the completed story otherwise the journalist may be disqualified.
+- The top six finalists must commit in writing that they will publish the completed story otherwise the journalist may be disqualified.

 - Individuals and media houses enter this competition at their own risk.
 MMA and its affiliates cannot be held liable for any injury or accidents, fatalities or damage incurred whilst participating in this competition.